checkmarble/marble-backend/README.md

 ### How to reset the DB ?

-`docker volume rm marble-backend_postgres-db` deletes the PG volume, useful to reset the app to a known state
+`docker volume rm marble-backend-postgres-db` deletes the PG volume, useful to reset the app to a known state

 In practice, this single-line will delete the stack and create a new one:
-`docker compose down && docker volume rm marble-backend_postgres-db && docker compose up -d`
+`docker compose down && docker volume rm marble-backend-postgres-db && docker compose up -d`